thomasjpfan/docker-scaler/docs/usage.md

 ## Scaling Services

-This request queries docker service labels: `com.df.scaleMin`, `com.df.scaleMax`, `com.df.scaleDownBy`, `com.df.scaleUpBy` to determine how much to scale the service.
-Please see [configuration](configuration.md) for details.
+This request queries docker service labels: `com.df.scaleMin`, `com.df.scaleMax`, `com.df.scaleDownBy`, `com.df.scaleUpBy` to determine how much to scale the service by.
+The request body conforms to the alertmanager notifications so that *Docker Scaler* can be used as a webhook.

 - **URL:**
     `/v1/scale-service`